skymantle-tech/skymantle-mock-data-forge/README.md

 #...
 ```

-- Override specific data values at run time.
-Useful when config files are stored in static json files.
+- Override specific values at run time.
+Useful when config files are stored in static json files or handling dates

 ```python
 from datetime import UTC, datetime